boris-t/selenide-junit5-extent-report/README.md

 # Selenide Junit5  Extent Report

-Simple google test, using gradle, junit5, generating ExtentReports
+Simple google test, using Selenide, gradle, junit5, generating ExtentReports

 ## How to use: